ArtifactDB/dolomite-base/README.md

 dolomite_base.save_object(df, path)
 ```

-We can copy the directory to another location, over a network, etc., and then easily load it back into a Python session via the `read_object()` function.
+We can easily load the contents of the directory back into a Python session via the `read_object()` function.
 Note that the exact Python types for the `BiocFrame` columns may not be preserved by the round trip.

 ```python